How Deep Can You Snorkel? – Underwater Snorkeling Guide

 The major risk is that of compressing your lungs.
 You may not even be aware of how much pressure your lungs are under till it is too late and you lose consciousness underwater.

 The snorkel mask allows you to breathe through the tube connected to it.
 The opening of the tube is above the water to allow you to dispel carbon dioxide and take in fresh air.
-The tubes may be of different lengths but they’re obviously not going to allow you to go to deep in the water.
+The tubes may be of different lengths but they’re obviously not going to allow you to go too deep in the water.

 Holding your Breath when you Snorkel down

-If you experience any discomfort such as dizziness, suffocation, cramps, nausea, or light-headedness, then immediately make your back to the surface.
+If you experience any discomfort such as dizziness, suffocation, cramps, nausea, or light-headedness, then immediately make your way back to the surface.
 Without proper scuba diving gear, this threshold will be very small, around 1 meter or 3 feet, or maybe a bit more depending on your physical strength and the amount of time you can hold your breath for.

 That’s also the reason why snorkels are pretty short.
 If you dive deeper then the surrounding pressure makes it impossible to breathe without pressurized air.
 A longer snorkel than the standard 12 to 15 inches doesn’t make sense as your lungs couldn’t breathe anyway.